Workstation

 • CPU cores: Design enough CPU cores to support the VCF 9 VMs

-• Video Card: Using a power efficient GPU and help boost VM performance
+• Video Card: Using a power efficient GPU can help boost VM performance

 • Disk Choices: Matched the VM disk type to the physical drive type they are running on.
 Example – NVMe physical to a VMs NVMe disk